Joey Lawrence: Acting

 In 2006, Lawrence appeared on ABC's Dancing with the Stars.
 Paired with professional dancer Edyta Śliwińska, he placed third in the competition.

 In May 2007, he starred in the Broadway hit Chicago as Billy Flynn.
 He next hosted a dance competition show on TLC, Master of Dance, which premiered June 9, 2008.

 In 2009, Lawrence starred in the television film My Fake Fiancé with Melissa Joan Hart, which premiered on ABC Family with 3.6 million viewers, becoming the most-watched television film the rating season, sweeping top rank in its time period in key demos.
 In August 2010, Lawrence returned to television in the ABC Family sitcom Melissa & Joey, again opposite Hart.
 Hart plays a woman who hires Lawrence as a nanny to help care for her incarcerated sister's kids.
 Lawrence's character is a former figure in the financial industry whose company came under investigation for wrongdoing and caused his professional life to be put on hold.
-Lawrence's brothers have guest-starred on the show.
+Lawrence's brothers guest-starred on the show.
 Matthew Lawrence played Tony Longo in season 1 episode 25 and Andrew Lawrence appeared in season 1 episode 26 as Ryder Scanlon's teacher, Evan McKay.
 The series was renewed for its fourth season and ended in 2015.